Tiger-Du/SE-PINN/README.md

 ### License

-SE-PINN is licensed under the GPL-3.0 license as specified in [LICENSE](LICENSE).
+SE-PINN is under the GPL-3.0 license as specified in [LICENSE](LICENSE).